patriciamcphee/aboutme/_docs/how-tos.md

   - ux writing
   - tech writing
   - how-tos
 description: How-to's are easy-to-follow instructions that explain step-by-step how to perform a task or use a specific feature in an app.
-Instructions are the way you do things, for example, making cookies includes the ingredients, how to mix the ingredients, and how and at what temperature you should make them.
+Instructions are the way you do things.
+For example, making cookies includes the ingredients, mixing the ingredients, and how and at what temperature you should make them.

 ---

 # How-to Writing Samples

 When I write how-to's, I use the [minimalism](https://www.technicallywriteit.com/the-art-of-saying-less-minimalism/) approach.
 How-to's are easy-to-follow, action-oriented instructions that explain step-by-step how to perform a task or use a specific feature in an app.
-Instructions are the way you do things, for example, making cookies includes the ingredients, how to mix the ingredients, and how and at what temperature you should make them.
+Instructions are the way you do things.
+For example, making cookies includes the ingredients, mixing the ingredients, and how and at what temperature you should make them.

 <hr />

 ### Mobile SDK - Photo and file sharing

-Mobile SDK v3.9 introduces a feature for agents within the app to share photos or files with the consumers.
+Mobile SDK v3.9 introduces a feature for agents to share photos or files with the consumers within the app.
 Agents can share a reference photo or photos of any product to visually guide consumers with product awareness, steps on how to use the product, or review comments of a product.
-Agents can also share files to provide consumers with information such as mortgage documents, product catalog, or transaction details as requested by consumers.
+Agents can also share files to provide consumers with information such as mortgage documents, product catalogs, or transaction details as requested by consumers.
 Agents can even share photos or files in a resolved conversation to resume the conversation with the consumer.

 When the agent shares any supported file type, if the consumer isn't within the conversation view, they get a notification from the customer app only if the push notification is enabled.
-Otherwise, when the consumer returns, a thumbnail for the photo or file appears in the conversation window.
+Otherwise, a thumbnail for the photo or file appears in the conversation window when the consumer returns.

-- **Files:** the consumer can tap on it to view it full screen, share it through the default app on the device, or save it to a location on the device.
+- **Files:** the consumer can tap on it to view it full screen, share it through the default app on the device, or save it to a location.

    The Android SDK supports opening any file types other than images through the picker application.
-The consumer can either long click on the thumbnail or open the file through the picker application to share and save the file.
+The consumer can long-click on the thumbnail or open the file through the picker application to share and save.

    The iOS SDK supports the opening of all the supported file types on the device as per the iOS operating system.